 Theory and practice of writing and reporting for, as well as leading, community newspapers--weeklies and smaller dailies.
 Topics include investigating local government, reporting on meetings, reporting on religion, developing local sources of information, understanding the roles of the newspaper within the community, forming relationships of trust with sources and readers, and dealing with common ethical issues.

 COM 417 - Internship

-(4 credits may apply toward the major) Experience in an approved internship.
+Experience in an approved internship.